orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ---
 I am looking for Postdoc opportunities for Spring 2026.
 I am looking for positions in speech and audio processing.
 Specifically, audio deepfake detection/anti-spoofing/audio-visual deepfake detection, speech/multimodal emotion recognition/affective computing, and speech + health.
-I am also open to related topics revolving speech and audio processing.
+I am also open to related topics other than those mentioned above within speech and audio processing.
 If you have such opportunities, please reach out to me at orchidp@iiitd.ac.in.

 ---
 I am always open to collaborations within my research interests.
 Do ping me at orchidp@iiitd.ac.in